bbauska/meta-react-basics/README.md

 }

-This component&apos;s code returns a list item containing the value of the 'first' prop.
+This component's code returns a list item containing the value of the 'first' prop.

-Now, let&apos;s change this function declaration to a function expression:
+Now, let's change this function declaration to a function expression:

 const Nav = function(props) {